Charles Darwin: Early life and education

-Darwin's neglect of medical studies annoyed his father, who sent him to Christ's College, Cambridge, in January 1828, to study for a Bachelor of Arts degree as the first step towards becoming an Anglican country parson.
-Darwin was unqualified for Cambridge's Tripos exams, and was required instead to join the ordinary degree course.
+Darwin's neglect of medical studies annoyed his father, who sent him to Christ's College, Cambridge in January 1828 to study for a Bachelor of Arts degree as the first step towards becoming an Anglican country parson.
+Darwin was unqualified for Cambridge's Tripos exams and was required instead to join the ordinary degree course.
 He preferred riding and shooting to studying.

-During the first few months of Darwin's enrollment at Christ's College, his second cousin William Darwin Fox was still studying there.
+During the first few months of Darwin's enrolment at Christ's College, his second cousin William Darwin Fox was still studying there.
 Fox impressed him with his butterfly collection, introducing Darwin to entomology and influencing him to pursue beetle collecting.
-He did this zealously, and had some of his finds published in James Francis Stephens' Illustrations of British entomology (1829–32).
+He did this zealously and had some of his finds published in James Francis Stephens' Illustrations of British entomology (1829–1932).

 Through Fox, Darwin became a close friend and follower of botany professor John Stevens Henslow.
 He met other leading parson-naturalists who saw scientific work as religious natural theology, becoming known to these dons as "the man who walks with Henslow".
 When his own exams drew near, Darwin applied himself to his studies and was delighted by the language and logic of William Paley's Evidences of Christianity (1795).
-In his final examination in January 1831 Darwin did well, coming tenth out of 178 candidates for the ordinary degree.
+In his final examination in January 1831, Darwin did well, coming tenth out of 178 candidates for the ordinary degree.

 Darwin had to stay at Cambridge until June 1831.
 He studied Paley's Natural Theology or Evidences of the Existence and Attributes of the Deity (first published in 1802), which made an argument for divine design in nature, explaining adaptation as God acting through laws of nature.
 He read John Herschel's new book, Preliminary Discourse on the Study of Natural Philosophy (1831), which described the highest aim of natural philosophy as understanding such laws through inductive reasoning based on observation, and Alexander von Humboldt's Personal Narrative of scientific travels in 1799–1804.
 Inspired with "a burning zeal" to contribute, Darwin planned to visit Tenerife with some classmates after graduation to study natural history in the tropics.
 In preparation, he joined Adam Sedgwick's geology course, then on 4 August travelled with him to spend a fortnight mapping strata in Wales.